slave09/DataStructure/README.md

       * Algorithm for Union of Two Arrays
       * Algorithm for Shift Merge and Reverse Operations on the Array
 ### 2. LinkList:
+   Implementation of Linear, Doubly, Circular and circularDoubly Linked Lists.
    * #### iterativeLinkedList:
       Iterative operations on the list
         * Inserting node